turtureanu/termite-keyboard/README.md

 ![Routing of the PCB](screenshots/pcb-routing.png)
 ![3D rendering of the PCB](screenshots/pcb-3d.png)

+> The gerber files can be found in pcb/gerber

 ## BOM

 | Name                                                                                                   | Sourcing   | Category  | Amount             | Price (total including shipping) |